mmychsoftserve/H_Unit_AI_Self_Assessment/GenAI Productivity Measurement Assessment Service.md

 ## SECTION 6: SYSTEM & PROCESS (4 Questions)

-### Q24: CI/CD Pipeline Integration
+### Q20: CI/CD Pipeline Integration

-**What This Question Measures**: This question measures whether your CI/CD pipeline can automatically deploy code changes.
-Automation is essential because AI generates code fast—manual approval would eliminate velocity gains.
+**What This Measures**: How automated is your deployment process for AI-generated code?

-- [ ] 0 - Manual deployment only
+- [ ] 0 - Manual deployment only (no CI/CD)
-- [ ] 1 - Basic CI/CD without AI-specific checks
+- [ ] 1 - Basic CI/CD (builds and tests run, but no AI-specific checks)
-- [ ] 2 - CI/CD with manual gate for AI-generated code
+- [ ] 2 - CI/CD with manual approval step before merging AI-generated code
-- [ ] 3 - Automated quality gates for AI code
+- [ ] 3 - Automated quality gates (tests, linting, security checks) for all code including AI
-- [ ] 4 - Fully automated pipeline with fast rollback
+- [ ] 4 - Fully automated pipeline with fast rollback (can revert bad deploys in minutes)
 - [ ] N/A - Not applicable

 **Your Score: _____**

 ---

-### Q25: Version Control Practices
+### Q21: Version Control Practices

-**What This Question Measures**: This question measures version control discipline and rollback capability.
-With more AI-generated code, you need atomic commits and instant rollback ability for risk mitigation.
+**What This Measures**: Commit discipline and rollback capability.

 - [ ] 0 - Infrequent commits; no rollback
 - [ ] 1 - Manual commit discipline